Grafton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Grafton has 95 active public transport stops, all of which are bus stops.
-These stops are served by 66 different routes that collectively facilitate 962 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically living within a 208-meter radius of the nearest stop.
-In this predominantly residential area, most commuters travel outward using private vehicles, which remain the dominant mode of transportation at 91%.
-Six percent of residents walk to their destinations.
-On average, there are 1.1 vehicles per dwelling in Grafton, which is below the regional average.
+These stops are served by 66 different routes that together facilitate 962 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically living just 208 meters from the nearest stop.
+Most residents in this primarily residential area commute outward.
+Car remains the dominant mode of transport at 91%, while 6% walk to their destinations.
+On average, there are 1.1 vehicles per dwelling, which is below the regional average.

-According to the 2021 Census, only 8% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 137 trips per day, equating to approximately 10 weekly trips per individual stop.
+According to the 2021 Census, only 8% of residents work from home, a figure that may reflect COVID-19 conditions.
+Across all routes, service frequency averages 137 trips per day, resulting in approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport